Emilie’s Year Abroad Experience: Stepping out of my comfort zone

 In this blog, BSc International Business student Emilie talks about her year abroad experience in Germany, embracing a new culture spending time in Munich and Düsseldorf.

 Studying in the UK had always been my intention.
 After having received a completely French education in the South of France, I wanted to continue my further education in the UK.
 The BSc International Business course at Warwick Business School (WBS) ticked all the boxes, this course allows you to study a language and out of the languages available, I chose German.
-It combined high academia at an internationally-orientated university with the opportunity to work alongside students from all over the world.
+It combined high quality teaching at an internationally-orientated university with the opportunity to work alongside students from all over the world.

 I soon realised that an internship was not going to be provided to me on a silver-platter but with the help of the dedicated Careers Team (WBS CareersPlus) I started to make my applications.
 Before I left for my year abroad I attended workshop sessions to improve my CV and participated in an interview preparation session, organised by the WBS CareersPlus Team.
 I feel that the Careers Team gave me the support and trust I needed to gain a year abroad placement, and the freedom to develop and meet my own personal goals.